apache/pulsar/site2/docs/tiered-storage-overview.md

 [cloud storage providers](https://jclouds.apache.org/reference/providers/#blobstore-providers) in the future.

 * Tiered storage uses [Apache Hadoop](http://hadoop.apache.org/) to support filesystem for long term storage.
-With Hadoop, it is easy to add support for more filesystem in the future.
+With Hadoop, it is easy to add support for more filesystems in the future.

 ## Contents